 Visiting in the winter months?
 Bear Mountain State Park is home to world-class cross-country skiing and sledding routes, as well as plenty of ice skating opportunities.
 It’s truly an outdoor lovers’ paradise and the perfect antidote to the hustle and bustle of the Big Apple!

 Looking for a day out in a smaller, historic US city?
-Take a journey one hour and 50 minutes southwest into neighboring Pennsylvania to explore Philadelphia.
+Take a journey about two hours southwest into neighboring Pennsylvania to explore Philadelphia.
 As the original US capital city, Philadelphia is bursting with historical buildings, museums, and artifacts, making it the perfect stop for any US history buff.

 Are you a fan of the Rocky movies?
 Maybe you’re an art lover?
 Whichever suits you, you’ll want to run up the 72 steps of the Philadelphia Museum of Art.
 Made famous by Sly Stallone’s iconic training montage, the Philadelphia Museum of Art is also home to plenty of stunning artwork, including pieces by Picasso, Rodin, and Van Gogh.